 - Ensure

-is initialized with a validBP_AttributesComponent
+WB_AttributeProgressBaris initialized with a validBP_AttributesComponent. - Verify

-is used for Advanced ARPG Combat’sMainHUD
+AttributeBarsVerticalBoxis used for Advanced ARPG Combat’sMainHUD.

 - Ensure